-Our goal as parents is to raise adults who are emotionally healthy and can thrive personally, socially and academically.
-Research continues to show that your child’s ability to work hard, endure struggle, fail, and try again may be the key to determining his or her long-term success.
+Raising children who have grit should be on the top of every parent’s goal.
+Our goal should be to raise adults who are emotionally healthy and can thrive personally, socially and academically.
+Research continues to show that your child’s ability to work hard, endure struggle, fail, and try again maybe the key to determining his or her long-term success.
 This is where “GRIT” comes in.
 Below are a few ideas on how to raise children who have grit

 What is grit?

 Grit is a concept that challenges the idea that children who are intelligent and have the right mix of talent and luck are going to be successful in the future.
 Children who are smart, talented, kind, curious, and come from stable, loving homes, generally do not succeed if they are not resilient.

 According to Psychologist Angela Duckworth “grit is passion and perseverance for long term goals”.
 It also includes the stamina and hard work necessary to make those goals a reality.